Ideas define us: our past, our present, and most importantly, our future.

 Last line of The Idea Miners: The Lost Lake Dig

-The Land of Lights is a parallel world to ours.
+The Land of Lights, as revealed in the Idea Miners middle grade fantasy book series, is a parallel world to ours.
 All ideas are mined in an area called the Digs.
 The ideas are contained in buoyant, glowing spheres called logos.

 There are three kinds of logos: gushers, squirts, and peek-a-boos.
 Gushers hold the big ideas, the ideas that change civilizations.
 Squirts contain the everyday-types of ideas: I’ll take a walk, throw a ball for my dog, pick flowers, . . .
 Peek-a-boos contain duplicates of tiny pieces of important logos.
 A peek-a-boo is dangerous in that it contains a fragment of a major idea and can be misleading.